XQC and CSR constraints on strongly interacting dark matter with spin and velocity dependent cross sections: Summary

 \section{Summary}

 In this paper, we use MC simulations to calculate the XQC exclusion regions on SIDM with different mass fractions, with different velocity-dependent cross sections, and with both SI and SD interactions.
 It is found that, to a good approximation, there is a (inverse) linear relation between the lower/right boundary of the XQC exclusion region and the mass fraction.
 For the upper/left boundary of the XQC exclusion region, the MC simulations reveal some non-trivial dependence on the mass fraction.
+We note that our results agree with previous analyses that used MC simulations to compute the XQC limits, such as Refs.\ \cite{Erickcek:2007jv,Mahdawi:2017cxz,Mahdawi:2018euy}, when the same assumptions on the DM models and on the response of the XQC detector are made.
+The primary goal of our analysis is to study the entire XQC excluded parameter space for different types of DM interaction cross sections and for different DM mass fractions, which have not been fully explored in previous studies.
+To facilitate the intensive MC simulations in modeling the interactions of DM with the XQC detector for the full parameter space, we have neglected the fact that the aluminum shield can be somewhat transparent in a small portion of the parameter space at low DM mass, and the thermalization efficiency of the silicon detector, which, however, has not been experimentally measured yet.

 For the velocity-dependent cross sections, we consider four different cases: $n$ = \{0, 2, -2, -4\} in the form of $\sigma_{\chi p} = \sigma_{\chi p}^0 v^n$.
 We find that most of the exclusion regions for different $n$'s overlap with each other.
 However, there are also some differences among them: For the $n=-4$ case, the lower boundary of the XQC exclusion region is a little lower than other cases; for the $n=2$ case, the upper boundary for heavy mass is much higher than other cases.
 Also, for the $n=2$ case, there exists a large portion of parameter space deep inside the XQC exclusion region that is unconstrained by XQC; this is due to the unused energy range in the XQC data and the ``focusing'' effects of the filters on the DM velocity so that the DM velocity is localized in a narrow range.